6ftClaud/AutoLoL/README.md

 pip install pyautogui keyboard PILLOW opencv-python pywin32 numpy
 ```
 Edit path in .bat file
-Edit coordinates in main() function
+Edit coordinates in main() function.
+Current coordinates in the script are for a 1600x900 client.